 I’m working on two other projects: the first, on the commodification and surveillance of women’s health and illness online; the second, on the history of mental health media.

-In my courses, which tend to focus more heavily on the present media landscape, I’m interested in implementing digital technologies to help students explore not only our present but also the past.
+In my courses, which tend to focus more heavily on the present media landscape, I’m interested in also helping students explore media’s past.
 To this end I’ve developed an online exhibit around the history of medical records, which students can use to explore the changing nature of doctor/patient interactions, to think about how best to represent data about the body — both for doctors’ purposes as well as for patient satisfaction — and to learn the history of medicine itself.
 Due to difficulties in finding archives that will agree to releasing patients’ health information, even records from half a century ago, this project is currently incomplete.

 I’m also a member of Medical Futures Lab, a group of innovative scholars, artists, hackers, and physicians engaged in disrupting medical education.
 I blog for them; you can read a few posts here and here.
 I also use The Twitter, mostly to disseminate information to my students but sometimes to provocate, at @Olivia_Banner.